wecobble/Subtitles/README.md

 ### _Subtitles_ Doesn't Work! ###

 There are two primary issues that may cause users to think that _Subtitles_ doesn't work: 1) no subtitles show on the site or 2) weird HTML begins to appear around titles on a site.
-I will address both of those here.
+We will address both of those here.

 #### Subtitles Don't Show Up On My Site!